1: DRY VAN DRIVERS

-These truck drivers transport perishable goods like meat, produce, medical supplies etc. that must be refrigerated while in transit.
+These truck drivers transport perishable goods like meat, produce, medical supplies etc. that stay refrigerated while in transit.
 They may load and unload their cargo, keep shipment records, maintain cleanliness of their vehicles and monitor temperature levels at all times while the goods are being transported.

 # 5: FREIGHT HAULERS

-Freight haulers transport any types of goods that are not covered by dry vans.
+Freight haulers transport any types of goods that can’t move in dry vans.
 The cargo material can include hazardous, liquid or oversized goods that the dry haulers are not licensed to handle.

 # 6: LTL FREIGHT DRIVERS

 LTL (Less Than Truckload) drivers typically transport multiple, smaller shipments of various commodities of variable size and weight to make up one full truckload of freight.
 They may drive shorter distances, make several stops in a day and be responsible for loading/unloading their material.
-LTL freight drivers can do local jobs that allow them to be at home more frequently than OTR (Over The Road) drivers.
+LTL freight drivers can do local jobs allowing them to be home more frequently than OTR (Over The Road) drivers.